-Nikhef houses a theory departement with research on quantum field theory and gravity, string theory, QCD (perturbative and lattice) and B-physics.
+Nikhef has a theory department with research on quantum field theory and gravity, string theory, QCD (perturbative and lattice) and b-hadron physics.

-Driven by the massive computing challenge of the LHC, Nikhef also has a scientific computing departement: the Physics Data Processing group.
-They are active in the development of a worldwide computing network to analyze the large datastreams from the (LHC-) experiments ("The Grid").
+Driven by the massive computing challenge of the LHC, Nikhef also has a scientific computing department, the Physics Data Processing group.
+Among others this group is active in the development of a worldwide computing network to analyze the large datastreams from the (LHC-) experiments (the Grid).